nicolas1998v/walmart/README.md

-I've decided to build a data cleaning and aggregation pipeline using walmart data and local economical data in a Parquet file.
+I've decided to build a data cleaning and aggregation pipeline using walmart data and local economic data in a Parquet file.
 I've done the same pipeline four times to showcase my skills in these four technologies.

 The technologies are: Python Pandas, Spark DataFrames, Spark RDD's and Apache Beam Pcollections with GCP and Dataflow.
 Here is a breakdown of what this pipeline does: